MichSchli/MediaBackgroundChecks/README.md

 ## License

-All credit for the creation of the background checks included in this dataset goes to [Media Bias / Fact Check](https://mediabiasfactcheck.com/).
+All credit for the creation of the background checks included in this dataset goes to the Media Bias / Fact Check team.
 Assessments of credibility and bias can change over time.
-For up-to-date versions of each background check, please visit their website.
+For up-to-date versions of each background check, please visit https://mediabiasfactcheck.com/.

 <p align="center">
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.